vocably/vocably-pro/README.md

 [![Google Chrome](https://img.shields.io/badge/Google_Chrome-blue)](https://chromewebstore.google.com/detail/vocably/baocigmmhhdemijfjnjdidbkfgpgogmb)
 [![Safari](https://img.shields.io/badge/Safari-blue)](https://apps.apple.com/app/vocably-for-safari/id6464076425)

 One day you will have to start using a foreign language if you want to become fluent.
 This will be difficult, I promise.
 Remember about Vocably.
-It will not remove the pain, but will make it less painful.
+It will ease your pain.

 ## How it works